Bruce Lunsford: Public service

-Lunsford has always worked in education and served on the board of trustees of the University of Kentucky, Bellarmine College and Centre College.
+Lunsford always worked in education and served on the board of trustees of the University of Kentucky, Bellarmine College and Centre College.

-Lunsford ran for the Democratic nomination for Governor of Kentucky in 2003.
+He ran for the Democratic nomination for Governor of Kentucky in 2003.
 The race was a contentious contest with then-Attorney General Ben Chandler and other candidates.
 Late in the primary, Chandler ran television ads alleging abuse at facilities operated by Lunsford's company.
 Lunsford dropped out of the race, blaming these ads, just days before the primary, endorsing Democratic candidate Jody Richards, who lost narrowly to Chandler.

 Long after the primary, Lunsford endorsed Republican candidate Ernie Fletcher.
 After Fletcher won the election, Lunsford served on Ernie Fletcher's transition team, as Chairman of the Blue Ribbon Commission on Governmental Efficiency and Organization.
 Lunsford has contributed thousands of dollars to both Democrats and Republicans over a period of twenty years.